Suggested links

 • Seizure

-Due to the dangers of alcohol overdose, the CDC recommends drinking only moderately—which equals roughly one beverage per day for women and two daily for men (aged 21+).
+Due to the dangers of alcohol overdose, the CDC recommends drinking only moderately—which equals roughly 1 beverage per day for women and 2 daily for men (aged 21+).

 Alcohol Withdrawal